Skip to content

 • No edit history - if a record can change without a trace of who changed it, it cannot settle disputes, which is half its job.
 Logged edits are the foundation of asset accountability.

-• Records only for expensive items - the cheap items that move constantly (radios, chargers, cables) are precisely the ones whose absence of records costs hours.
+• Records only for expensive items - the cheap items that move constantly (radios, chargers, cables) are precisely the ones whose absence of records costs hours, and the ones most likely to become zombie assets.

 Asset records in practice

 A record only earns its keep if updating it is easier than not updating it - which is why modern asset management tools attach a scannable label to each item, so the record opens at the moment something happens to the asset.
-In AMPthilly, the asset profile carries all the fields above plus a permanent audit history, and a phone-camera scan of the item’s QR label opens that profile in the browser for check-in, checkout, or an issue report.
+In AMPthilly, the asset profile carries all the fields above - identity, status, custodian, location, supplier, purchase date and price, warranty, expected useful life, condition notes, and attached documents - plus a permanent audit history, and a phone-camera scan of the item’s QR label opens that profile in the browser for check-in, checkout, or an issue report.
+Physical, digital, and consumable assets live in the one register, financial fields like depreciation context and replacement value support reconciliation, and a CSV export hands clean figures to finance.

 Free to start, no card required